Jessica Ettinger

 Jessica Ettinger Gottesman is an American broadcast journalist and non-practicing lawyer.

-Ettinger joined CNBC to create on-demand audio content in 2017, pioneering digital services including podcasts and business news for smart speakers.
+Ettinger joined CNBC to create on-demand audio content in 2017, pioneering digital services including podcasts and business news for phones, smart speakers, and other devices.

-At Sirius XM she created and launched the Today Show radio, an audio feed of the live TV show in 2014 in partnership with NBC News.
+At SiriusXM she created and launched the TODAY Show radio channel, a hosted audio feed of the live TV show in 2014 in partnership with NBC News.
 She also served as the broadcast's cutaway anchor for three years, based at NBC's Studio 1A in Rockefeller Center.